gschmutz/iot-vehicle-tracking-demo/README.md

 GROUP BY eventType;
 ```

+Using the new stream, we can also nicely format the timestamp:

 ```
 SELECT  TIMESTAMPTOSTRING(ROWTIME, 'yyyy-MM-dd HH:mm:ss.SSS'), eventType, nof \
 FROM dangerous_driving_count;
 ```

+Alterantively we can also use a "sliding window" where we still count over 30 seconds, but now with a slide of 10 seconds.

 ```
+DROP TABLE dangerous_driving_count;

 CREATE TABLE dangerous_driving_count
 AS
 SELECT eventType, count(*) nof \